-In fact, Britain's earliest African immigrants arrived in Roman times when black legionaries were sent to the Roman province of Britannia, a number of whom decided to stay when the legions left in the 5th century AD.
+In fact, Britain's earliest African immigrants arrived in Roman times when black legionaries were sent to the Roman province of Britannia.
+A number of them decided to stay when the legions left in the 5th century AD.

 During the 9th century, Viking fleets brought captured peoples from the coasts North Africa and Al-Andalus to Britain and Ireland and, during the Middle Ages, significant numbers of North African Moors arrived via Islamic Iberia in Spain.
 Queen Elizabeth is reported to have complained about the number of 'blackamoores' in London as early as 1556.

-The relationships between black people and their masters or employers in Britain appear to have been more complex than those of the planters and their slaves in the colonies.
-Some employers left money to their black workers in wills.
+The relationships between Black people and their masters or employers in Britain appear to have been more complex than those of the planters and their slaves in the colonies.
+Some employers left money to their Black workers in wills.
 One master elevated his servant, Mingo, to the position of lighthouse keeper in his will.
-However, cases such as this were still exceptional, as life was hard and opportunities were limited for all members of the labouring classes at this period.
+However, these cases were exceptional.
+Generally, life was hard and opportunities were limited for all members of the working classes during this period.

-In the late eighteenth century, the status of black servants in Britain radically changed.
-After 1772 slavery in Britain became rare and was likely to attract legal action or lead to ostracism.
-This change in attitude was brought about by the Somerset case of 1772 in which Somerset, a fugitive enslaved African brought a case against his owner who was attempting to force him to return to the West Indies.
+Somerset, a fugitive enslaved African brought a case against his owner who was attempting to force him to return to the West Indies.
 Lord Justice Mansfield ruled that it would be illegal to remove Somerset from the country against his wishes and the case partially extended the rights of enslaved Africans in Britain and formed the beginning of a much wider campaign against slavery.
-This landmark victory was celebrated by a ball held at a Westminster pub, which allegedly attracted nearly 200 Black revellers.
+This landmark victory was celebrated by a ball held at a Westminster pub, which allegedly attracted nearly 200 Black revelers.
 That same year, Lord Mansfield put the number of Africans in the country as a whole at 15,000.

-This landmark ruling also encouraged larger numbers of Enslaved Africans to seek refuge in Britain.
-This increase in numbers is evident in parish records, particularly in Baptisms.
-In many cases, Baptisms occurred in adulthood once the enslaved Africans had reached Britain.
-It was widely believed that a Christian baptism guaranteed full freedom and although this was not the case, Christianity certainly provided them with a new kind of acceptance in English society.
+The landmark ruling in the Somerset case also encouraged larger numbers of enslaved Africans to seek refuge in Britain.
+This increase in numbers is evident in parish records, particularly in baptisms.
+In many cases, baptisms occurred in adulthood once the enslaved Africans had reached Britain.
+It was widely believed that a Christian baptism guaranteed full freedom and although this was not the case, Christianity certainly provided them with a new kind of acceptance in British society.
 From the late 18th century, parish records contain numerous references to 'black', 'negro' and 'blackamoor'.

-After conversion, many Africans were given English Christian names, with Biblical names such as John Baptist proving incredibly popular.
-The celebrated abolitionist and former slave, Olaudah Equiano, was baptised Gustavus Vassa at St Margaret's, Westminster after fleeing to Britain from America.
+After conversion, many Africans were given English Christian names, with Biblical names such as John Baptist proving popular.
+The celebrated abolitionist and former slave, Olaudah Equiano, was baptized Gustavus Vassa at St Margaret's, Westminster after fleeing to Britain from America.

-It is often impossible to tell whether black people referred to in records were free or enslaved.
-It should not be assumed that a person described as a 'Negro' in the 16th, 17th or 18th centuries was a slave.
+It's often impossible to tell whether the Black people mentioned in records were free or enslaved.
+It should not be assumed that a person described as a 'Negro' in the 16th, 17th, or 18th centuries was a slave.
 Many Black people were never enslaved.
-And those that were, might be granted or buy their freedom, or claim it when they entered the military.
+And those that were, may have been granted or bought their freedom or claimed it when they entered the military.